LaPingvino/bahaiprayers-static/hugo/content/prayerbook/nai-CA/prayers/_index.md

-<a id="Sm’algyax"></a>
+<a id="Sm%E2%80%99algyax"></a>
 ## Sm’algyax

 <a id="bpn4137"></a>
-O Miyaani Da'a'ntgi Lusndaamti sü gugweelksm laawksi ada so goy'p'm biyaalsi.and Nüün gu daanmsgit di£ na gatgyedn.

-*O God, Guide me protect me make of me a shining lamp and a brilliant star.
+O Miyaani Da&#39;a&#39;ntgi Lusndaamti sü gugweelksm laawksi ada so goy&#39;p&#39;m biyaalsi.and Nüün gu daanmsgit di£ na gatgyedn.              *O God, Guide me protect me make of me a shining lamp and a brilliant star.
 Thou art the Mighty  And the Powerful.

 -- Abdu'l-Bahá